Shuhaib73/Machine-Learning-Pipeline-on-Startups-Acquisition-Status/README.md

 * Dropping columns which have NaN values.
 * Remove unnecessary and corrupted data.
 * Data Labelling.

+## 🛠️ **Technologies Used**

+- **Python** 🐍: The core programming language that powers the app.
+- **Flask**: A Backend web framework for building web applications.
+- **HTML/CSS**: Used for structuring and styling the frontend of the app, ensuring an intuitive user interface for interacting with the sentiment analysis model.
+- **Scikit-learn**: Applied for machine learning tasks, such as preprocessing, feature engineering, and model evaluation, in the startup status classification pipeline.
+- **XGBoost**: Utilized as an ensemble method for classification, offering high performance and accuracy in predicting startup acquisition status.
+- **Stacking Ensemble**: Implemented to combine multiple models in a layered fashion, enhancing the predictive performance by leveraging the strengths of individual models.
+- **Random Forest**: Used as a robust classifier for the startup acquisition status, providing high accuracy and generalization by aggregating predictions from multiple decision trees.
+- **SMOTE**: (Synthetic Minority Over-sampling Technique): Applied to address class imbalance, generating synthetic data points for the underrepresented class to improve model performance.
+- **MySQL**: Used as the relational database management system (RDBMS) for storing and managing the Startups details and User Credentials, ensuring reliable data retrieval and storage for the project.
+- **AWS RDS**: Utilized to host and manage the MySQL database in a scalable and reliable cloud environment, providing automatic backups, scaling, and high availability.
+- **AWS ECS**: (Elastic Container Service): Deployed for running Docker containers on AWS, allowing for seamless scaling and management of the app’s containerized services in a cloud environment.
+- **Docker**: Utilized in this project to create a containerized environment for the app, ensuring consistent development and deployment across different environments.
+- **Docker Container Images**: Employed to package all necessary code, libraries, and dependencies, allowing for the easy deployment and scaling of the sentiment analysis app.
+- **CI/CD (Continuous Integration/Continuous Deployment)**: Integrated into the development workflow to automatically test and deploy new changes to the app, ensuring higher quality and faster release cycles for updates.
+- **GitHub Actions**: Implemented for automating the CI/CD pipeline, allowing for seamless building, testing, and deployment of the sentiment analysis model directly from GitHub.
+- **Pandas**: A robust library for dataset management and processing.
+- **Matplotlib/Seaborn**: Used for creating impactful visualizations that simplify data insights.

   ## <br>**➲ Exploratory Data Analysis (EDA)**